MobilityDB/MobilityDB/README.md

 Status
 ------
-The extension is under heavy development; many things work, some things are not yet fully tested, and some things are broken.
+The extension is under development.
+We are planning to release the first version in late 2019.

 Requirements
 ------------